4d/docs/website/translated_docs/fr/API/ZipArchiveClass.md

-> This command does not uncompress the ZIP archive, it only provides a view of its contents.
-To extract the contents of an archive, you need to use methods such as [file.copyTo()](Document.md#copyto) or [folder.copyTo()](Directory.md#copyto).
+> Cette commande ne décompresse pas l'archive ZIP, elle fournit seulement un aperçu de son contenu.
+Pour extraire le contenu d'une archive, vous devez utiliser des méthodes telles que [file.copyTo()](Document.md#copyto) ou [folder.copyTo()](Directory.md#copyto).

 Pass a `4D.File` object referencing the compressed ZIP archive in the *zipFile* parameter.
 The target archive file will be opened until the `ZIP Read archive` has finished executing and all contents/references have been extracted/released, then it will be closed automatically.

 If the *zipFile* is password protected, you need to use the optional *password* parameter to provide a password.
 If a password is required but not passed when trying to read the contents of the archive, an error is generated.

 **Archive object**

 The returned `4D.ZipArchive` object contains a single [`root`](#root) property whose value is a `4D.ZipFolder` object.
 This folder describes the whole contents of the ZIP archive.